blizzless/blizzless-diiis/docs/game-world-settings.md

-# Global settings for game
+# Game World Settings

 The parameters of the world can be easily altered using the configuration file located within `config.ini`.

 ## Configuration

-The parameters specified in the `config.ini` file will be applied to the server folder, overwriting the default settings.
+The parameters specified in the `config.ini` file will be saved to the server folder, overwriting the default settings.
 For example, all values below use their default settings.

 ```ini
 [Game-Server]